Farama-Foundation/Minigrid/README.md

 - Turn left
 - Turn right
 - Move forward
+- Pick up an object
+- Drop the object being carried
-- Toggle (pick up or interact with objects)
+- Toggle (interact with objects)
 - Wait (noop, do nothing)

 By default, sparse rewards for reaching a goal square are provided, but you can